Talbia/react/REACT_NATIVE.md

 To set up your development environment:
 ```

-- Running node version 12 or higher
+> Running node version 12 or higher, in the terminal window

-- In the terminal window, run _node dash v_ to check the version
+- run _node dash v_ to check the version

 `node -v`

 > _Note: if Node js isn't installed on your computer, it will display `node:command not found` on your terminal_